 The KeyMaster distribution kit contains a standard Java version of the product ("Standard KeyMaster").
-This can configured by modifying various configuration files (see the sections More about configuring KeyMaster [54] and Configuration reference [56]).
-However, in many instances KeyMaster will need to be integrated into an existing single sign-on system, and this may require some product customization involving modifications and additions to KeyMaster's Java code.
+This can configured by modifying various configuration files (see the sections More about configuring KeyMaster set and Configuration reference of the integrated into an existing single sign-on system, and this may require some product customization involving modifications and additions to KeyMaster's Java code.